midhunshyam/Mini-Project/README.md

 Don’t worry about the extra options — the defaults work for most cases.
 You’ll just need the addresses file and the roads file.

 > Tip: If your area isn’t in Australia, swap `--epsg_metric` for a local metric map setting (your GIS friend can help).
-> Note: The script doesn't create the repository structured directories.
-This is #TODO.
+> Note: The output is generated in the same directory as the Microburbs_MiniProject.py. #TODO:The script doesn't create the repository structured directories.

 ## A tiny bit of the “how” (no heavy math!)